liudoubletian/MZINBVA/README.md

-# MZINBVA: Variational approximation for multilevel zero-inflated negative binomial models for association analysis in microbiome surveys
+# MZINBVA: Variational approximation for multilevel zero-inflated negative-binomial models for association analysis in microbiome surveys

 # Introduction
-The microbiome data including some prominent attributes : sparsity and hierarchical structure introduced by study design.
-In order to deal with these features, we introduced a new framework based on variational approximation.
+The microbiome data are over-dispersed with excess zeros.
+In addition, the observations from repeated measures in longitudinal studies are correlated.
+In order to address these challenges, we propose an effective variational approximation algorithm for fitting zero-inflated negative-binomial models for multilevel data and apply it to association analysis or differential abundance testing.

 # Installation
 ```r